 What is the pattern day trader or pdt rule and how do you get around it?
 Though the Financial Industry Regulatory Authority introduced the rule to protect traders, the pdt rule severely limits new day traders.
 It only allows traders to make 3 day trades in a 5 calendar day period if they have less than $25,000 in an account.
 Many traders consider it a significant barrier to entry, stopping you before you even start.
-In this video, I’m going to go over what it means to be a Pattern Day Trader, and solutions on how to get around it.

 If you don’t want to be under the pattern day trader rule, you’ll need to have $25,000 in your account.
 Otherwise, you’ll be restricted to 3 day trades in a 5 calendar day trading period.
 However, that’s not necessarily a bad thing.
 It can help you from blowing up your account when you’re new.

 If you’re still a bit unclear, here are some examples to help you understand:

 - If you enter one buy order for 4000 shares and sell two, 2000 share orders, these three trades count as one day trade.

 - The reverse of the example above is also true.
 If you buy 2000 shares in two separate orders and close your position in one order of 4000 shares, it’s considered one day trade.

 - Alternatively, if you place two 400 share trade orders and closed with two 400 share orders, it counts as two, day trades.
 It counts as two separate day trades as you have two transactions at either end.